rwaldron/johnny-five/docs/grove-sensor.md

   // Plug the LED module into the
   // Grove Shield's D6 jack.
 See
-  // grove-led.js for more information.
-  var led = new five.Led(6);
+  // grove-led for more information. var led = new five.Led(6);

   // Set scaling of the Rotary angle